gajus/roarr-sentry/README.md

 ## Motivation

 Sentry [breadcrumbs](https://sentry.io/features/breadcrumbs/) allow one to trace down the root cause of an error.
 Breadcrumbs can include arbitrary data, including log messages.
-Roarr Sentry integration adds Roarr logs to Sentry breadcrumbs to give a greater context about every issue raised on Sentry.
+Roarr Sentry integration adds Roarr logs to Sentry breadcrumbs to give a richer context about every issue raised on Sentry.

 ## Usage